lenjoseph/langgraph_equity_research/README.md

 ![Architecture Diagram](/architecture.png)

 The app structures ai agents as research domain specialists that perform data gathering and analysis scoped to their respective domain.
+The filing agent implements a RAG architecture to analyze relevant SEC filings.
 The app manages state through langgraph's graph state model.
 The graph implements a node-based cache that configures cache keys and ttl at the agent level.
 The entrypoint of the graph vaidates that the ticker is valid using yfinance.